 This statistical analysis of Oregon’s voting history provides evidence that the vote-by-mail system introduced in 1998 has been a success.

-Bush improved on his 2000 recorded vote share not only in the battleground states as well as in solidly Democratic New York.
-But Oregon went against the grain and shifted from Gore to Kerry.
+Bush improved on his 2000 recorded vote share in the battleground states as well as in solidly Democratic New York.
+But unlike the many states which red-shifted to Bush, Oregon shifted from Gore to Kerry.
 Kerry’s Oregon margin was 3.7% higher than Gore’s.
 This was primarily due to Kerry’s 65-13% lead in returning Nader voters and 57-41% edge in new voters.
 Kerry’s Oregon share was close to his 52% pre-election poll as well as the unadjusted state exit poll aggregate (51.1-47.6%).

-Once again, the close match between Kerry’s recorded share (51.3%) and the aggregate of the state exit polls (51.1%) indicated that Oregon represented the True National Vote.
+The close match between Kerry’s Oregon recorded share (51.3%) and the aggregate of the state exit polls (51.1%) indicates that Oregon represented the True National Vote.

-Therefore, we must conclude that the election was stolen in the Battleground states and that Oregon’s vote-by-mail system was virtually fraud-proof.
+Therefore, it is clear that the election was stolen in the Battleground states and Oregon’s vote-by-mail system was virtually fraud-proof.

-To believe that Oregon’s mail-in/early voting system miscounted votes, one must also believe that Bush did legitimately win all the other battleground states and therefore that the national and state exit polls that showed Kerry winning were all wrong.
+To believe that Oregon’s mail-in/early voting system miscounted votes, one must also believe that Bush legitimately won all the battleground states and the national and state exit polls that showed Kerry winning were all wrong.
 But what if the exit polls were correct?
 What if the votes were miscounted?
 Then one would have to conclude that Oregon’s system worked.
-The states used electronic voting machines, punched cards and levers.
+The other battleground states used electronic voting machines, punched cards and levers.

 True Vote Methodology